Jbleezy/runelite-plugins/README.md

 # Dynamic Entity Hider
-Hides entities when there are too many showing
+Hides players when there are too many showing